Peace, security and humanitarian action

 At the same time, the increase in societal violence is reflected and amplified within the home – with increases in domestic violence and negative coping strategies such as early marriage reported across countries in and affected by crisis.
 Women find themselves further constrained in their access to public space, both in conflict setting and in displacement- and with shrinking livelihood opportunities available to them, against a backdrop of increasing personal and family food insecurity and vulnerability.

-The international community recognizes women’s participation as vital to achieving and sustaining peace.
-In 2000, the UN Security Council passed the historic Resolution 1325 on women, peace and security, followed by seven others that add depth and context.
+Data has proven that women’s participation as vital to achieving and sustaining peace.
+In 2000, the UN Security Council passed the historic Resolution 1325 on women, peace and security, followed by seven others that add further depth and context.
 Similarly the Global Study on the implementation of 1325 provides recommendations for all stakeholders regarding the need to accelerate implementation of the resolutions and meet obligations to women and girls in conflict around the world.
-All of the resolutions emphasize the positive impact of ensuring women’s participation in peacebuilding, protection from human rights violations, and having access to justice and services to eliminate discrimination.
+Each of the resolutions emphasizes the positive impact of ensuring women’s participation in peacebuilding, protection from human rights violations, and having access to justice and services to eliminate discrimination.

-UN Women is mandated to monitor and promote the women, peace and security agenda, guided by a series of commitments to women’s rights, to which most Arab States are signatories.
+UN Women is mandated to monitor and promote the women, peace and security and humanitarian action (WPS/HA) agenda, guided by a series of commitments to women’s rights, to which most Arab States are signatories.
 These include UN Security Council resolutions 1325, 1820, 1888, 1889, 1960, 2106, 2122, and 2242.
 Other key reference points are the Beijing Platform for Action and the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW).
-Working at the regional as well as country levels, UN Women partners with governments, civil society organizations, female leaders and activists, and communities in conflict areas to promote and ensure women’s active role in peacebuilding, as well as the protection of their rights and persons during conflict.
+UN Women partners with governments, civil society organizations, female leaders and activists, and communities in conflict areas to promote and ensure women’s active role in peacebuilding, as well as the protection of their rights and persons during conflicts.